truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/Rsyncd.md

 ---
-title: "Rsyncd"
+title: "Rsync Daemon"
-description: "Installation and basic usage instructions for the rsyncd application."
+description: "Installation and basic usage instructions for the Rsync Daemon application."
 weight:
 aliases:
  - /scale/scaletutorials/apps/rsyncd/
 tags:
 - scalersync
+- scaleapps
 ---

 {{< hint type="important" >}}
 This application in not needed when rsync is configured externally with SSH or with the [TrueNAS built-in rsync task in SSH mode]({{< relref "RsyncTasksSCALE.md" >}}).
 It is always recommended to use rsync with SSH as a security best practice.

+You do not need this application to schedule or run rsync tasks from the **Data Protections** screen using the **Rsync Task** widget.
 {{< /hint >}}

 This application is an open source server that provides fast incremental file transfers.

-## Migrating from TrueNAS Rsync Service

-Before you configure the new rsync application:

-* Validate that this application is needed.
-When rsync is configured externally with SSH or an rsync task is created in **Data Protection > Rsync Tasks** and **Rsync Mode** is **SSH**, the deprecated **System Settings > Rsync** service is not used or necessary for rsync to function.

-* Disable the rsync service.
-  Go to **System Settings > Services** and disable the service and clear the **Start Automatically** checkbox.
-  This prevents the service from re-enabling after a system restart.

-* When necessary, review your rsync and module service settings.
-Note all host path, access mode type, number of simultaneous connections, user and group IDs, the allow and deny host addresses, and any auxiliary parameter settings.
+When installed, the Rsync Daemon application provides the server function to rsync clients given the server information and ability to connect.

-## Installing the Rsyncd Application
+## Installing the Rsync Daemon Application

-After disabling the rsync service, install the **rsyncd** application.
+The before installing the Rsync Daemon application add a dataset the application can use for storage.

-Go to **Apps** click on **Available Applications** and locate the **rsyncd** application widget.
+To install this application, go to **Apps**, click on **Discover Apps**, then either begin typing rsync into the search field or scroll down to locate the **Rsync Daemon** application widget.

-{{< trueimage src="/images/SCALE/22.12/RsyncdAppWidget.png" alt="Rsyncd Application Widget" id="1: Rsyncd Application Widget" >}}
+{{< trueimage src="/images/SCALE/23.10/RsyncAppWidget.png" alt="Rsync Daemon Application Widget" id="1: Rsync Daemon Application Widget" >}}

+Click on the widget to open the application **Rsync Daemon** information screen.

+{{< trueimage src="/images/SCALE/23.10/RsycAppInfoScreen.png" alt="Rsync Daemon App Information Screen" id="2: Rsync Daemon App Information Screen" >}}

-Click **Install** to open the **rsyncd** configuration wizard.
+Click **Install** to open the **Install Rsync Daemon** configuration screen.

-{{< trueimage src="/images/SCALE/22.12/RsyncdApplicationName.png" alt="Install rsyncd Application Name and Version" id="2: Install rsyncd Application Name and Version" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallRsyncDaemonScreen.png" alt="Install Rsync Daemon Screen" id="3: Install Rsync Daemon Screen" >}}

-Accept the default value or enter a name in **Application Name**.
+Accept the default value or enter a name in **Application Name***.

-If you want to add additional parameters, click **Add** to the right of **Auxilliary Parameters**.
+Accept the **[Network Configuration](#network-configuration)** default port number the Rsync app listens on.

+Add and configure at least one module.
+A module creates an alias for a connection (path) to use rsync with.
+Click **Add** to display the **[Module Configuration](#module-configuration)** fields.
+Enter a name and specify the path to the dataset this module uses for the rsync server storage.
+Leave **Enable Module** selected.
+Select the type of access from the **Access Mode** dropdown list.
+Accept the rest of the module setting defaults.
+To limit clients that connect, enter IP addresses in **Hosts Allow** and **Hosts Deny**.

+{{< trueimage src="/images/SCALE/23.10/InstallRsyncDAddModuleConfig.png" alt="Add Module Name and Path" id="5: Add Module Name and Path" >}}

+Accept the default for the rest of the settings.

+Accept the default values in **[Resources Configuration](#resource-configuration)** or enter the CPU and memory values for the destination system.

-{{< trueimage src="/images/SCALE/22.12/RsyncdRsyncConfigAddAuxParameters.png" alt="Install rsyncd Add Auxilliary Parameters" id="3: Install rsyncd Add Auxilliary Parameters" >}}
+{{< trueimage src="/images/SCALE/22.12/RsyncdResourceConfig.png" alt="Install rsyncd Resources Configuration" id="7: Install rsyncd Resources Configuration" >}}

+Click **Install**.

+The **Installed** applications displays with the app in the **Deploying** state until the installation completes, then it changes to **Running**.

+{{< trueimage src="/images/SCALE/23.10/RsyncDAppInstalled.png" alt="Rsync Daemon Application Installed" id="7: Rsync Daemon Application Installed" >}}

+### Application Name
+The **Application Name** section includes only the **Application Name** setting.
+Accept the default **rsyncd** or enter a new name to show on the **Installed** applications screen in the list and on the **Application Info** widget.

+### Rsync Configuration
+The **Rysnc Configuruation** section provides the ability to customize the rsync server deployment with auxilliary parameters.
 You can specify rsyncd [global or module parameters](https://www.samba.org/ftp/rsync/rsyncd.conf.html) using the **Auxilliary Parameters** fields.

+{{< trueimage src="/images/SCALE/23.10/InstallRsyncDAddAuxParameters.png" alt="Add Auxilliary Parameters" id="4: Add Auxilliary Parameters" >}}

+Click **Add** to the right of **Auxilliary Parameters** for each parameter you want to add.
+Enter the name of the parameter in **Parameter** and the value for that parameter in **Value**.

+### Network Configuration
+The **Network Configuration** section includes the **Host Network** and **Rsync Port** settings.

+{{< trueimage src="/images/SCALE/23.10/InstallRsyncDNetworkConfig.png" alt="Network Configuration Settings" id="4: Network Configuration Settings" >}}

+Accept the default port number 30026 which is the port the Rsync app listens on.
-Accept the default port number rsync listens on, or to change it, enter a new port number in **Rsync Port**.
+Before changing the port number refer to [Default Ports]({{< relref "DefaultPorts.md" >}}) to verify the port is not already assigned.
+Enter a new port number in **Rsync Port**.

 We recommend that you leave **Host Network** unselected.

-To configure a module, click **Add** to display the **Module Configuration** fields.
-A module creates an alias for a connection (path) you want to use rsync with.
+### Module Configuration

+The **Module Configuration** section includes the settings to add a module for the rsync server and configure which clients are allowed or denied access to it.
+Click **Add** for each module you want to add.

-{{< trueimage src="/images/SCALE/22.12/RsyncdAddModuleNameAndPath.png" alt="Install rsyncd Add Module Name and Path" id="4: Install rsyncd Add Module Name and Path" >}}
+{{< trueimage src="/images/SCALE/23.10/InstallRsyncDAddModuleConfig.png" alt="Add Module Name and Path" id="5: Add Module Name and Path" >}}

-Enter a name in **Module Name**.
+There are seven required settings to add a module and four optinal settings.

+**Module Name** is whatever name you want to give the module and is an alias for access to the server storage path.
-Allowed characters are upper and lowercase alphanumeric characters, numbers, and the underscore (_), hyphen (-) and dot (.).
+A name can include upper and lowercase letters, numbers, and the special characthers underscore (_), hyphen (-) and dot (.).
-Do not begin or end the name with the special characters.
+Do not begin or end the name with a special character.

+**Enable Module**, selected by default, allows the list client IP addresses added to connect to the server after the app is installed and started.

-Use **Comment** to enter an optional description that displays next to the module name when clients obtain a list of available modules.
+Use optional **Comment** to enter a description that displays next to the module name when clients obtain a list of available modules.
 Default is to leave this field blank.

-Leave **Enable Module** selected, then enter or browse to the location where you want to use rsync (destination path) in **Host Path**.
+Enter or browse to the location of the dataset to use for storage for this module on the the rscyn server in **Host Path**.

-{{< trueimage src="/images/SCALE/22.12/RsyncdAddModuleAccessMode.png" alt="Install rsyncd Add Module Access Mode" id="5: Install rsyncd Add Module Access Mode" >}}

-Select the type of access from the **Access Mode** dropdown list.
+Select the access permission for this storage path from the **Access Mode** dropdown list.
+Options are **Read Only**, **Read Write**, and **Write Only**.

-Specify the maximum number of simultaneous connections you want to allow in **Max Connections** or accept the default **0** which means unlimited.
+Enter a number in **Max Connections** for the number of client connections to allow.
+The default, 0, allows unlimited connections to the rsync server.

-Accept the default values in **UID** and **GID**, or change to the user and group ID you want to use for the connection.
+Accept the **UID** (user ID) and **GID** (group ID) default 568.
+If you create an administration user and group to use for just this application, enter that UID/GID number in these fields.

-To specify a list of allowed or denied hosts, click **Add** for each host you want to enter.
+{{< trueimage src="/images/SCALE/23.10/InstallRsyncDAddAllowDenyHostsAuxParams.png" alt="Add Module Allow or Deny Hosts" id="6: Add Module Allow or Deny Hosts" >}}

+Use **Hosts Allow** and **Hosts Deny** to specify IP addresses for client systems that can to connect to the rsync server through this module.
+Enter multiple IP addresses separated by a comma and space.
 Leave blank to allow all or deny no hosts.

-{{< trueimage src="/images/SCALE/22.12/RsyncdAddModuleAllowDenyHosts.png" alt="Install rsyncd Add Module Allow or Deny Hosts" id="6: Install rsyncd Add Module Allow or Deny Hosts" >}}
+Use the **Auxilliary Parameters** to enter parameters and the values not already availabe as the settings include in this section to further customize the module.
+You can specify rsyncd [global or module parameters](https://www.samba.org/ftp/rsync/rsyncd.conf.html) using the module **Auxilliary Parameters** fields.

+### Resource Configuration

-Accept the default values in **Resources Configuration** or enter the CPU and memory values for the destination system.
+The **Resources Configuration** section allows you to limit the amount of CPU and memory the application can use.
+By default, this application is limited to use no more than **4** CPU cores and **8** Gibibytes available memory.
+The application might use considerably less system resources.

 {{< trueimage src="/images/SCALE/22.12/RsyncdResourceConfig.png" alt="Install rsyncd Resources Configuration" id="7: Install rsyncd Resources Configuration" >}}

-Click **Save**.
+Tune these limits as needed to prevent the application from overconsuming system resources and introducing performance issues.

 {{< taglist tag="scalersync" limit="10" title="Related Rsync Articles" >}}